Olsynium douglasii

 (grass-widow, purpled-eyed grass, satin flower)

-Grass-widows are one of the earliest wildflowers to emerge each year, blooming as early as mid-winter in Western Washington and late winter and earliest spring in Central Washington, often before most other plants have appeared.
-This precocious trait may have earned them their unusual common name, as a “grass widow” or “grass widower” is someone whose significant other is absent for an extended period.
+The grass-widow (Olsynium douglasii) is one of the first wildflowers to appear each year, blooming as early as mid-winter in Western Washington and late winter and earliest spring in Central Washington, often before most other plants have roused from winter dormancy.
+This precocious arrival, or perhaps the grass-widow’s disappearance thereafter for the remainder of the year, may have earned it its unusual common name, as a “grass widow” or “grass widower” is someone whose significant other is absent for an extended period.

 Typical Central Washington habitat: